 vacant housing stock increased by 4,000

+properties in 2003 alone.
 MEPA was established on 30 October 1992,

 evolving from the Planning Area Permits Board